thi-ng/umbrella-docs-temp/atom.history.swap.md

 ## History.swap() method

-`IAtom.swap()` implementation.
+`ISwap.swap()` implementation.
 Delegates to wrapped atom/cursor, but too applies `changed` predicate to determine if there was a change and if the previous value should be recorded.

 <b>Signature:</b>